Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

-A minimum of even a finite number of metrics is not a metric in general, but $\D$ is a metric in this case (see Section \ref{sec_gencase}).
-Now we use this distance defined on each component to induce a distance on the whole space which can be pulled back to produce a metric on $\semitoric$.
+A minimum of even a finite number of metrics is not a metric in general, but we will see in Theorem~\ref{thm_main} that $\D$ is a metric in this case.
+Now we use this distance defined on each $\mmk$ to induce a distance on the whole space which can be pulled back to produce a metric on $\semitoric$.